 One time, I was on my way from Singapore to Bangkok.
 I was doing an early morning flight, trying to get some slides ready for a morning meeting.

-People imagine consulting as glamorous.
+Flying from Singapore to Bangkok for a meeting sounds glamorous, right?
+Before joining, people imagine consulting as glamorous.
 Business class flights, luxury cars, and expense accounts.

 Then I had the thought that ended it all: